Gudrun Ensslin: Death

 The Red Army Faction's second generation made several attempts to free Ensslin and her comrades from prison.
 One attempt involved the kidnapping of Hanns-Martin Schleyer on 5 September 1977, and a proposed prisoner exchange.
-When this failed to work, the RAF orchestrated the hijacking of a Lufthansa airliner on 17 October.
-After the airplane was stormed by a German anti-terrorist unit, Schleyer was found dead inside the trunk of a car in France on 19 October.
+When this failed to work, the RAF orchestrated the hijacking of Lufthansa Flight 181 on 17 October.
+After the airplane was stormed by a German anti-terrorist unit, Schleyer was killed and put inside the trunk of a car in France.

-Hours later, in a night that became known as "Death Night", Ensslin, Baader and Jan-Carl Raspe were found dead in the high security block of Stammheim Prison in Stuttgart.
+Hours after the storming, in a night that became known as "Death Night of Stammheim", Ensslin, Baader, and Jan-Carl Raspe were found dead in the high security block of Stammheim Prison in Stuttgart.
 Like Meinhof, Ensslin was found dead by hanging in her cell.
 Baader and Raspe were found shot.
 A fourth member, Irmgard Möller, allegedly stabbed herself four times in the chest with a stolen knife.
-She recovered from her wounds and has since stated that the deaths were not suicides, but extrajudicial killings undertaken by the government of the time, a claim strongly denied by the governments former and present.
-One exhaustive study of the RAF by Stefan Aust (revised in 2009 as "Baader-Meinhof: the inside story of the RAF") seconds the state's official ruling that the deaths were suicides.
-On 27 October 1977, Ensslin was buried in a common grave with Baader and Raspe in the Dornhalde Cemetery in Stuttgart.
+She recovered from her wounds and has since stated that the deaths were not suicides but extrajudicial killings undertaken by the government of the time, a claim strongly denied by the governments former and present.
+One exhaustive study of the RAF by Stefan Aust (revised in 2009 as "Baader-Meinhof: the inside story of the RAF") ultimately accepts the state's official ruling that the deaths were suicides, while highlighting serious shortcomings in the investigations.

+On 27 October 1977, Ensslin was buried in a common grave with Baader and Raspe in the Dornhalden Cemetery in Stuttgart.